Ludwig von Schröder: Biography

-With the outbreak of war in August 1914, Schröder was recalled to active service and named commanding Admiral in Flanders, placed in charge of both the seagoing forces and the 1st Marine Division.
+With the outbreak of war in August 1914, Schröder was recalled to active service and named commanding Admiral in Flanders, placed in charge the Flanders U-boat flotilla and the 1st Marine Division.
 By mid-November 1914 additional naval infantry formations were raised and added to his command to form Marinekorps Flandern.
 He was in command during the 1916 Battle of Dover Strait, the successful German attack on the Dover Barrage.
-Schröder’s leadership earned him the sobriquet “Lion of Flanders” in Germany.
+Schröder's leadership earned him the sobriquet "Lion of Flanders" in Germany.

-After transfer to the Baltic near the end of the war, Schröder was ordered by Wilhelm II to take action against mutineering German sailors at Kiel.
+After transfer to the Baltic near the end of the war, Schröder was ordered by Wilhelm II to take action against navy mutineers at Kiel.
 The government of Reichskanzler Max von Baden was opposed to these measures and the orders were thus not carried out.
 Ludwig von Schröder retired a second time on 12 December 1918.
 He died in Berlin-Halensee on 23 July 1933, age 79, and was buried at the Invalidenfriedhof cemetery, Berlin, with son Joachim (1885-1929) who preceded him in death.
-Son Ludwig Karl (1884-1941) was a Luftwaffe general during the Second World War.
+His son Ludwig Karl (1884-1941) was a Luftwaffe general during the Second World War.